 As mentioned earlier, a personal trainer can be certified in many ways.
 Apart from their actual fitness trainer certification, you want to make sure that your trainer is CPR-certified and knows how to perform First Aid.

 A solid education is essential to a good trainer.
 If they have a certified training background, that’s great, and if they happened to major in health or nutrition, even better.
 Personal trainers hail from many different backgrounds, but one thing all the best have in common is that they were formally trained and are happy to explain more about their qualifications and training to any prospective client.

-While there’s nothing wrong with working with a recently certified trainer, you should explore all your options and try to find a trainer who has a couple years under their belt.
-If you have very specific fitness goals in mind like competitive weight-lifting training or extreme weight loss, then you should try to find a trainer who has particular experience in that area.
+While there’s nothing wrong with working with a recently certified trainer, you should explore all your options and try to find a trainer who has a couple of years under their belt.
+If you have very specific fitness goals in mind like competitive weightlifting or extreme weight loss, then you should try to find a trainer who has particular experience in that area.